Cory Doctorow’s answer to Shoshana Zuboff’s thesis. A long read, but well worth it.

 1981 Sophie Calle produces The Shadow : «In April 1981, at my request, my mother went to a detetctive agency.
 She hired them to follow me, to report my daily activities, and to proviede photographic evidence of my existence.» In The Shadow she sets the detective’s photographic account against her own observations: the observer becomes the observed.
 The viewer is the third witness.
 This search for her own identity fails to reveal a clear picture here, too.
 Sophie Calle’s face does not appear in any of the pictures: her figure emerges like a shadow throughout the detective’s photographs

 1982 David Rokeby starts to develop Very Nervous System, his first major interactive work using video cameras, image processors, computers, synthesizers and a sound system to create a space in which the movements of one’s body create sound and/or music.

-1983 Michael Klier directs/edits the movie Der Riese, an unconventionally constructed essay video on video surveillance in public space
+1983 Michael Klier: Der Riese, an unconventionally constructed essay video on video surveillance in public space

 early 1990s London installs its Ring of Steel in response to a spate of IRA attacks.
 The infrastructure is still in use today and has since been upgraded and expanded several times.